-This handbook has been developed to help prepare you for your 2nd-year placement, please read it carefully.
-You must adhere to the requirements laid out in this handbook.
+This handbook supports your preparation for your 2nd-year placement, please read it carefully.
+You must adhere to the requirements as set out.
 If you have any queries regarding the placement or the handbook, please contact a Practice Educator.

 PLACEMENT SCHEDULE